dougrocha/keytrack.nvim/README.md

         { key = "<leader>a", desc = "Add harpoon file" },
         { key = "<leader>sf", desc = "Search Files with telescope" },
       },
-      --- Adds a suffix to the command description so you know it's being tracked suffix = "(Tracked)"
+      --- (Optional) Adds a suffix to the command description so you know it's being tracked suffix = "(Tracked)"
     },
 }